-Table 2 sets out what we consider to be the key differences between holding CDIs and holding the underlying foreign shares, and what information we would generally expect to be disclosed in any Ch 6D disclosure documents.
+Table 2 sets out what we consider to be the key differences between holding CDIs and holding the underlying foreign securities, and what information we would generally expect to be disclosed in any Ch 6D disclosure documents.
+Disclosure of the key differences will depend on whether the underlying foreign security is a share (or interest in a share) or an option to acquire shares.

-Table 2: Information about the key differences between holding CDIs and holding the underlying foreign shares
+Table 2: Information about the key differences between holding CDIs and holding the underlying foreign securities